Private relaxed paced Cape Peninsula Tour

 We keep meandering on to the end of the peninsula for a visit to the famous Cape of Good Hope and Cape Point.
 Here we stop at Cape Point to enjoy either a short or a medium distance hike.
 The options here are a walk to the old lighthouse or slightly longer walk that includes the lighthouse and a walk through to the Cape of Good Hope.
 For those that prefer not to hike – there is a funicular that can be caught to the top point at Cape Point for the view.

 Next is a visit to the penguin colony at Boulders.
-Penguins are only found in the Southern hemisphere, and as such it is a treat for those from the North to be able to see them outside of an aquarium.
+Penguins are only found in the Southern hemisphere, and as such it is a treat for those from the North to be able to see them on Boulders Beach on the Cape peninsula.

 The African penguin’s natural habitat is to live on islands off the West Coast of South Africa.
 However, many of the penguins natural habitats have been disturbed by man over the years.
 As such in the 1980’s a couple of penguins decided to relocate to one of Cape Town’s favourite beaches – Boulders beach – they must have liked what they saw as they then got busy breeding.
 Today there are over 3000 penguins living at Boulders.
 The beach is now only open to penguins and is closed to sun tanners!
 There are however viewing platforms that will allow you to get up close to the penguins.